hikeventures/hikeventures.github.io/_posts/2014-09-02-windpaddle-sails-for-packrafting.markdown

 ---
 layout: post
-title: WindPaddle Sails for Packrafting
+title: WindPaddle Sails for Packrafting Review
 date: "2014-09-02 12:57:50 +0300"
 comments: true
 description: More fun with your Packraft with a sail on it